19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Combat/Ranged Attack.md

 To make a *Ranged Attack*, make a [Dexterity](../../Player%20Characters/The%20Ability%20Scores/Dexterity.md) [Check](../Core%20Procedures/Check.md) and compare the result to the target's [AC](../../Player%20Characters/Derived%20Statistics/Armor%20Class.md).

-You can only make a *Ranged Attack* against a target you can see within [Range Distance](../../Items%20and%20Gear/Weapon%20Properties/Ranged%20Property.md#Range%20Distance).
+Every *Ranged Attack* has a specified range.
+You can only attack targets you can see within range.

+You may choose to attack with [Disadvantage](../Die%20Rolling%20Mechanics/Disadvantage.md) to increase your range by 1 [Zone](../Core%20Procedures/Zone.md).

 ## Damage